International Student Support

 Working part-time whilst at university is a great way to develop your skills and experience as well as developing confidence and cultural awareness.
-Our PDFs offer advice on finding work as well as information regarding work and visas:
+For advice on finding work see our guides below:

-Our Find jobs and opportunities page also has advice on finding work while you are a student.
+Our Find jobs and work experience page also has advice on finding work while you are a student.

 Careers Online is the University’s own vacancy system.
 On this we advertise over 7000 graduate jobs, placements, internships, part-time work and voluntary roles a year; this includes vacancies from over 70 countries across a range of sectors.

 *PLEASE NOTE - whilst we do our utmost to evaluate each role advertised via Careers Online please assess each opportunity carefully and consider whether or not your personal circumstances will be affected by taking up said opportunity.
 Whilst we have made every effort to check the roles advertised, we cannot always guarantee their authenticity*